sdlvlamp3/full-stack-knowledge-base/typescript-fundamentals/session-9-typescript-angular-intro/typescript-videos/what-and-why/what-and-why.md

   console.log(result);

-    Code spits out an error right away that the functino requires numbers, not strings.
+    Code spits out an error right away, forcing the programmer to specify the type of every argument/variable.